hrsthakor/news-app/README.md

 4. `cp .env.example .env`

-    - This command will create a copy of the `.env.example` file and name it `.env`.
+    - This command will create a copy of the `.env.example` file and name it `.env`. also add database name in .env file

 5.  `Add require environment variables`